 Specimen should be collected in sterile bedpan, not contaminated with urine, residual soap, or disinfectants.
-Those portions of stool which contain pus, blood, or mucus should be transferred to sterile specimen container.
+Those portions of stool which contain pus, blood, or mucus should be submitted for analysis.

 Check the expiration date of transport; do NOT use expired devices.
 Fecal specimens for different tests often need different transport containers and different transport conditions (eg, frozen, raw stool).
 Specimens should be portioned out to separate devices of each type for each test requested before sending to the laboratory.
 Only a thumbnail-size portion of stool, about 1 g or 1 mL, should be added to the vial.
 Overfilling the vial will reduce recovery of stool pathogens.

 Add stool to the ParaPak C&S container until the liquid reaches the indicated fill line.

 Pass swab beyond anal sphincter, carefully rotate, and withdraw.
 Swabbing of lesions of rectal wall or sigmoid colon during proctoscopy or sigmoidoscopy is preferred.